 This is famously mentioned in Hesiod’s Theogony, where he writes that Rhea bore Cronus splendid and beautiful children but was swallowed by Cronus.
 These divine children were as follows: Hestia, Demeter, Hera, Hades, and Poseidon, the Greek god of the sea.

 If you can count well, you might notice that we are missing the most important of her children: Zeus.
 You see, that’s where most of Rhea’s mythological significance comes from.
-Rhea and Zeus’ story is one of the most impactful sequences in Greek mythology, and we will cover it in this article shortly.
+Rhea and Zeus’ story is one of the most impactful sequences in Greek mythology.

 Unceasing grief seized Rhea as her children were stripped away from her breasts and into the bowels of a beast she now despised to call her own King.